 Law firms deal with a high volume of records and a complex set of ethical rules and outside regulations.
-As software tools age and/or sunset completely, firms will start to evaluate whether or not their current technology and processes are meeting their records management needs.
+As software tools age and/or sunset completely, firms will need to evaluate whether their current technology and processes are meeting their records management needs.
 Here are top considerations for law firms as they evaluate technology upgrades for their records and information management.

 1) Seamless migration of data from legacy products, including LegalKEY and FileSurf/ARM

 Upgrading your firm's records management software means moving all of your legacy data into a new system.
 It's important that your new software provider understands how to execute this process in a secure and efficient manner.
 Our team has handled countless migrations from decades-old systems and has experience working with IT departments to ensure all of your data is migrated easily into your new platform.

 2) Automated retention schedule, legal holds, and disposition approval management

 Managing a high volume of records with various retention periods requires a software tool that can handle multiple records series and automatically calculate both time and event-based retention dates, such as matter close date + retention period.
 This functionality should also include support for legal holds and disposition approvals, assuring a defensible, visible process for managing records according to the firm's retention schedule requirements, as well as any local, state, and federal requirements.

 3) Built-in ethical walls and multi-level security features to handle lateral moves and firm mergers and acquisitions

 With lateral moves on the rise, it's becoming more important for a firm's records management software to support ethical wall functionality to ensure client and regulatory compliance.
 Built-in ethical walls also protect firms by restricting access to sensitive information, including PHI/PII.

 4) Automatically sync client/matter information from existing applications

 For firms with client/matter information stored in existing applications, it's important to select a RM software solution that can automatically sync client/matter information.
 This saves firms time and money when they can add software products to augment their processes.